 As music teachers, one of the most frequent things we hear from adults is: ‘I wish I had learnt an instrument when I was younger’.
 It is a common misconception that only children have the capability to enter the realm of music lessons, and to experience joy in learning to play an instrument.
 Many adults believe that there is some sort of deadline, which they have all missed!
 Let me tell you a little secret…

 Music is a wonderful language, universally understood and enjoyed, by people of all ages, genders and nationalities.
 It has the power to evoke the most special of memories, to inspire the most enlightening of thoughts, and soothe the most unsettled of minds.
 It is endless in its choice, with something to suit everyone’s tastes.
 So why should adults be excluded from exploring and learning all about it??
 They shouldn’t.
 In fact, there are several factors that give adults an advantage over their younger counterparts:

 Unlike many children, who come along to lessons to fulfil their parent’s dreams of learning to play, you are here out of choice.
-You have spent a long time thinking about playing, picking an appropriate teacher, and ensuring you have all of the equipment required.
-You have done this because you genuinely want to learn, and a few hiccups along the way won’t stop this passion of yours.
+You have spent a long time thinking about playing.
+You have done lots of research to pick an appropriate teacher, and you have ensured you have all of the equipment required.
+Adults do this because they genuinely want to learn, and a few hiccups along the way won’t stop this passion of theirs.

 2. You understand that you need to practise

 Adults have much more life experience than children.
 After many years on this planet, you come to realise that hard work pays off!
 You know that 30 minutes each week is unlikely to result in any significant improvement, unless you commit to practising the work that has been set.
 And, as pointed out above, you actually WANT to practise – which is quite handy really!

 3. You have some context for what you are learning